danidiaz/cauldron/README.md

 >
 > In the caldron boil and bake;

 **cauldron** is a library for dependency injection.
-It's an alternative to manually wiring the constructors for the components of your application.
+It's an alternative to manually wiring the constructors for the components ("beans") of your application.

 It expects the component constructors to conform to a certain shape.